How to secure your home or office broadband Wi-Fi router

 Many Wi-Fi routers offer a remote management function which permits access to the admin controls from outside the home.
 But this represents a risk as it can be exploited by viruses or used by hackers to get to your router controls (especially dangerous if you haven’t changed the admin password).
 Save yourself the trouble and disable it.

 Whenever possible use HTTPS rather than HTTP to access your router’s web controls to prevent the traffic being monitored.
-This might be an option within your router or you can try adding HTTPS manually in the browser when logging in.
+This might be an option within your router, or you can try adding HTTPS to the router IP address when logging in.

 Update the router firmware

-Firmware is the code which controls your router’s hardware and keeping it up to date is vital for improving security.
+Firmware is your router's operating system and keeping it up to date is vital for improving security.
 Manufacturers will deploy updates to patch security holes and provide new features so you should grab the latest version as soon as possible.
 This may require manually checking for an update as not all routers will alert the user of an update automatically.

 Limit administrative access to wired connections